arcanecode/sql-server-mobile-report-publisher/Dashboards/Basic_Sales_Dashboard/03-Linking_Report_Components.md

 ![Dashbaord with data](./../images/link-003.png)

-Looking good so far, next we will work on cleaning up the report.
+Looking good so far, in the next step, [04-Cleaning_Up.md](04-Cleaning_Up.md) we will work on cleaning up the report.